-The A-SAFE story is one of dedication, innovation and evolution.
+The A-SAFE story is one of dedication, continuous progress and evolution.
 Our long record in polymer extrusion going back to the 1980s gives us scientific knowledge unmatched in the safety industry.

 Millions of pounds worth of state-of-the-art equipment lost, huge volumes of product stock destroyed, even the factory building itself was in a state of ruin.
 Jobs were lost overnight, lives were changed forever.